Working with a Cloud database locally

 The good news is that you have full access to the SQL Azure databases running on Umbraco Cloud and you can create custom tables like you'd expect on any other hosting provider.
 The easiest way to do this is to connect using SQL Management Studio.

 A recommended way of making sure your custom tables are present, is to use Migrations to ensure that the tables will be created or altered when starting your site.
 Migrations will ensure that if you are adding environments to your Umbraco Cloud site, then the tables in the newly created databases will automatically be created for you.
-Check this blog post for a full walkthrough of how to create and use Migrations.
+Check Creating a custom Database table for an example of how to create and use Migrations.